arnoldt100/anansi/documentation/source/Classes/MolecularDynamicsFactory.cpp.rst

 Operators
 ---------

-.. function:: MolecularDynamicsFactory& operator=( const MolecularDynamicsFactory &other )=delete
+.. function:: MolecularDynamicsFactory& MolecularDynamicsFactory::operator=( const MolecularDynamicsFactory &other )=delete

     The assignment operator.
 The function is deleted.